Novelletten (Schumann): No. 8 in F♯ minor

 The concluding piece of the set is actually two pieces in one.
 The first part is a passionate étude in 2/4, the second has the nature of a march.
-It ends in D major, the principal key of the cycle.
+The "voice from afar" in the second Trio section is a direct quote to the "Notturno" from Clara Wieck's 1836 published Soirées musicales op.
+6, n.
+2. The piece ends in D major, the principal key of the cycle.